2009-05-09

 On this fateful morning, I made a stupid mistake of passing a car that has stopped for a pedestrian – it was technically a legal move because the pedestrian has passed my side of the road.
 The street becomes one lane just a few step after that intersection and by moving first, I got in front of the car that has to stop longer than me.
 Apparently my move had seriously offended the driver in the other car.
 She immediately started tailing me very closely.
 This gave me a good opportunity to notice the orange parking permit.
 At the next stop sign a couple of blocks down the road, while I was stopped, she zoomed ahead.
 I thought to myself “Thank goodness.
 That was over.”
 Since I don’t remember seeing her in any offices directly above me, I was pretty sure that was the last I would see that boss lady.
 Guess I was wrong.

 When I arrived at the gate of my workplace, this boss lady apparently had arrived long enough to instruct the security guard to give me some hassle.
 The security guard waved me to the side and started telling me that he had received complaints that I was driving erratically.
-Luckily, a few “sorry, sir” and “yes, sir” was all it needed to end that exchange.
+Luckily, a few “sorry, sir” and “yes, sir” were all it needed to end that exchange.
 The whole thing took less than two minutes.

 The incident itself is not a big deal.
 However, once in a while, I cannot help but to remind myself to slow down and look around at that intersection just in case that boss lady is right in front of me again.